sanger-pathogens/json2email/README.rst

     ./run_tests.sh

-jsontoemail has been tested on Ubuntu 12.04 with python 2.7.3
+json2email has been tested on Ubuntu 12.04 with python 2.7.3